deepset-ai/haystack/docs/_src/api/api/retriever.md

 def embed_queries(queries: List[str]) -> np.ndarray
 ```

-Create embeddings for a list of queries
+Create embeddings for a list of queries.

 **Arguments**:

-- `queries`: List of queries to embed
+- `queries`: List of queries to embed.

 **Returns**: